Shareholder Profiles

 Aga Khan Agency for Microfinance

-The Aga Khan Development Network (AKDN) is a group of development agencies with mandates that include the environment, health, education, architecture, culture, microfinance, rural development, disaster reduction, the promotion of private-sector enterprise, and the revitalization of historic cities.
-AKDN agencies conduct their programs without regard to faith, origin, or gender.
-For more than 60 years, various agencies of AKDN have offered microfinance services through integrated development programs and independent microfinance institutions.
+The Aga Khan Development Network (AKDN) itself is a group of development agencies with mandates that include the environment, health, education, architecture, culture, microfinance, rural development, disaster reduction, promotion of the private-sector enterprise, and revitalization of the historic cities.
+AKDN agencies conduct their programs without regard to faith, origin or gender.
+For more than 60 years, various agencies of AKDN have offered microfinance services through integrated development programs and self-sustaining microfinance institutions.

-Indeed, over the past sixty years, AKDN has integrated the mission of financial inclusion into the framework of many projects within the various agencies of the network.
-AKAM was thus established to serve as a center of excellence for conceptualizing, realizing, and assessing the impact of these efforts.
-AKAM aims to improve the quality of life of vulnerable populations by helping them increase their incomes, become self-sufficient, and acquire the skills needed to access traditional financial markets.
-AKAM contributes to a global vision that enables lasting quality-of-life changes for poor and unserved communities in emerging countries, ultimately creating “communities of opportunity” that thrive on their own.
+Indeed, over the past sixty years, AKDN has integrated the mission of financial inclusion in the framework of many projects within the various agencies of the network.
+Thus, AKAM was established to serve as a center of excellence for conceptualizing, realizing and assessing the impact of these efforts.
+AKAM aims to improve the quality of life of vulnerable populations by helping them increase their incomes, become self-sufficient and acquire the skills needed to access traditional financial markets.
+AKAM contributes to a global vision that enables lasting quality of life changes for poor and unserved communities in emerging countries, ultimately creating “communities of opportunity” that thrive on their own.

-- Collaborate and build on AKDN’s other investments in different sectors to address all aspects of quality of life to achieve maximum impact and reach.
+- Collaborate and build on AKDN’s other investments in different sectors to address all aspects of quality of life with a view to achieve maximum impact and reach.

 - Maintain sustainability of the environment and sustainability of each institution.